taniarascia/chip8/README.md

 The [instruction tests](tests/instructions.test.js) cover the `INSTRUCTION_SET` found in `constants/instructionSet.js`.
 Each instruction has:

-- a `key`: for internal use
+- A `key`: for internal use
-- an `id`: for a unique name
+- An `id`: for a unique name
-- a `name`: for the type of instruction)
+- A `name`: for the type of instruction)
-- a `mask`: to filter out arguments from instruction signifiers)
+- A `mask`: to filter out arguments from instruction signifiers)
-- a `pattern`: to match the mask to the specific instruction pattern
+- A `pattern`: to match the mask to the specific instruction pattern
 - `arguments`, each of which contain:
-  - a `mask`: to filter the nibble(s) to arguments
+  - A `mask`: to filter the nibble(s) to arguments
-  - a `shift`: to shift it by location
+  - A `shift`: to shift it by location
-  - a `type`: to signify the type of argument
+  - A `type`: to signify the type of argument

 #### constants/instructionSet.js (instruction 06)